What is a VPN?

 A virtual private network (VPN) is a mechanism for providing secure, reliable connections across the internet.
 The VPN uses authentication to deny access to unauthorized users and encryption to prevent unauthorized users from reading your private data while it is in transit.
 This allows users who are not on campus the ability to access campus computing resources—such as direct access to library databases and departmental resources—securely and remotely.

-The central VPN service provides you with a secure connection to Computing Science resources (such as shared drives, printers and other network resources) when you are on a remote network (UWS, NAT, your home network, or out of town).
+The central VPN service provides you with a secure connection to Computing Science resources (such as the CS Intranet, shared drives, printers and other network resources) when you are on a remote network (UWS, NAT, your home network, or out of town).

 Follow these instructions for installing the Cisco VPN client on Windows, Mac OS, and mobile devices or Ubuntu.
 If you require further assistance with setting up the VPN client, the help desk analysts in CSC 1-32 are happy to lend a hand.